-Corneal blindness in India: A preventable crisis demanding urgent action
+Corneal Blindness in India: A Preventable Crisis Demanding Urgent Action

+Unlike many other causes of blindness, corneal blindness is largely preventable or treatable, making it a critical area for intervention.
+On World Health Day, expert shares that nearly 95% of corneal blindness cases in certain populations are considered preventable or treatable with timely intervention.

-The causes of corneal blindness in India are diverse but largely avoidable.
-Infectious keratitis, ocular trauma, vitamin A deficiency, and complications from traditional eye remedies remain leading contributors.
+- Infectious keratitis, ocular trauma, vitamin A deficiency, and complications from traditional eye remedies remain leading contributors of coral blindness

+- Studies have shown that childhood corneal infections and injuries account for a significant proportion of cases, especially in rural areas

+- Rural populations are particularly vulnerable due to limited access to quality eye care, delayed treatment, and poor awareness

 Trending Photos